 DNS and ICMP

-Configure firewall to alert if any internal device tries to use TFTP or IRC as this may indicate malware on the network
+Configure your firewall to alert if any internal device tries to use TFTP or IRC as this may indicate malware on the network

-Don't write anything in an email that you hadn't written on a postcard.
-When an email message moves over the Internet, it can be read along the way, like a postcard.
-Between sender and recipient, there are several mail servers and proxies that the message moves between, and once at the destination server, a possible stealth reader can be email admin.
-Use encrypted communication channels for sensitive information exchange or put important information in a document you encrypt before sending it.
-Use email encryption such as SMIME or PGP
+Do not write anything in an email that you would not write on a postcard.
+When an email message travels over the Internet, it can be read along the way, just like a postcard.
+Between the sender and recipient, there are several mail servers and proxies that the message moves between, and once at the destination server, a possible stealth reader can be the email administrator.
+Use encrypted communication channels for exchanging sensitive information or encrypt the documents containing important information before sending it.
+Use email encryption such as SMIME or PGP.

 Review the cloud services you use.
-Today, many people switch to using cloud services but miss both setting security requirements on the provider and doing a proper risk analysis to ensure the right appropriate security measures.
-SRS recommends checking out who the supplier and its owner are; please apply laws and regulations to them?
-How does your business model look?
-If the service is free or very cheap, there is a risk that "you are the product".
-Also, examine what the supplier's definition of safe is; what standards are they working by?
-What certifications and checks have they undergone?
+Today, many switch to cloud services but miss both setting security requirements on the provider and doing a proper risk analysis to ensure appropriate security measures.
+SRS recommends reviewing who the supplier and its owner are; what laws and regulations apply to them?
+How is their business model?
+If the service is for free or very cheap, there is a risk that "you are the product".
+Further you should also assess the supplier's definition of security ; what standards are they working by?
+What certifications and vetting have they undergone?

-As an organization - review:
+As an organisation review:

-Context: Who are you and your organization, what laws and regulations apply to you?
-What risk appetite do you have?
+Context: What laws and regulations apply to you?
+What risk appetite does your organisation have?

-Protection values: What Information do you want to protect (personnel, reputation, availability, etc.)?
+Key assets: What information do you want to protect (personnel, reputation, availability, etc.)?

-Actors: Whom do you want to protect yourself from, and what are their abilities?
+Threat actors: Whom do you want to protect yourself from, and what are their capabilities?

 Protect your files by encrypting them.
-Encryption is an effective way to protect digital information, either locally on your or your provider's device or in motion.
-Data in motion means information during transport, movement across a network from one device to another, such as email, chat, or web surfing.
-When protecting data, it is essential to take into account both of these conditions.
-For example, an email server or spam filter administrator can usually always go in and read emails because encryption occurs only between email servers and between the server and your device.
+Encryption is an effective way to protect digital information, either locally on your computer, on your provider's device or in motion.
+Information in motion means data during transport, movement across a network from one device to another, such as email, chat, or web surfing.
+When protecting data, it is essential to consider both conditions.
+For example, an email server or spam filter administrator could normally access and read emails as encryption only occurs between email servers and between the server and your device.
 SRS recommends encrypting hard drives and USB sticks as well as using encrypted communication channels.
 Password protect sensitive documents sent across channels that do not have end-to-end encryption (E2EE).

-Be careful about what contracts you accept.
-Many apps are both appealing and fun, but unfortunately, these can contain very questionable contracts that most of us click past by pressing "Approve".
-The arrangements may consist of what data will be collected, what the supplier will have access to, and who will receive the information.
+Be careful regarding agreements that you accept.
+Many apps are both appealing and fun, but unfortunately, these can contain very questionable user agreements that most of us just click past by pressing "Approve".
+The agreements can include what data that will be collected, what the supplier will have access to, and who will receive the information.
 In many cases, the agreements change over time.
-Read or check app/service contracts and information app retrieval with someone knowledgeable in the field.
-Expect that the ransom and information processed by the app/service will be available to many more than you imagined.
+Read the agreement or cosunlt with someone knowledgeable in the field of information security.
+Expect that passwords and information processed by the app/service will be available to many more than you imagined.

 Do not base security on personal data.
-It's easy for everyone to get hands-on with most things.
-Basing security issues on personal data such as "What is your mother's birth name?" makes it easy for criminal actors to find out the answer to specific questions.
-This is because we share so much about ourselves online and on social media.
-With today's high-resolution cameras, it is especially important to think about what is published.
-It is possible to copy fingerprints and fool some facial recognition from these images.
-SRS recommends checking and limiting what, when, and to whom you post and display things.
+Especially in Sweden but also in other countries it is easy to get hold of a wide range of private data. .
+Basing security back-up on questions such as "What is your mother's birth name?" makes it easy for criminal actors to find the answer.
+One reason for this is that we share a lot of information about ourselves online and on social media.
+With today's high-resolution cameras, it is especially important to think about what you publish online.
+It is possible to copy fingerprints and deceive some face recognition from these images.
+SRS recommends controlling and limiting what, when, and to whom you post and display things.